-So, we said the first step is to become aware of every thought and feeling you have.
-When you look into them, try to see if they can all reconnect to one common fear, even if on the surface they look very different from each other.
+So, we said the first step is to become aware of every thought and feeling you have every day.
+Write down all the thoughts and feelings you had during the day, and write down how they made you act or react.
+When you look into them, especially into your reactions to them, try to see if they can all reconnect to one common fear, even if on the surface they look very different from each other.
 For example, you may get really angry at times, and you also may be really shy during public speeches.
 Very different, right?
 Well, let’s examine them.
 Why are you getting intensely angry?
 It could be that you have poor boundaries, and you let people do and say things to you that really make you uncomfortable until you reach a point where you cannot take it anymore and you explode.
 Why do you let people do that, why don’t you tell them to change or stop their behavior as it happens in the moment instead of letting it repeat over and over again?
 Well, because you are afraid of their reaction.
 You are scared that they may not like you anymore, and leave you.
-So, when you look at the roots of the anger problem, it is out of fear of abandonment.
+So, when you look at the roots of the anger problem, it is out of fear of abandonment, this is the core wound.
 What about public speech?
 That is an easier connection to make.
 You are afraid you will not perform well and that people will think you are not good enough, meaning they will ultimately leave you.
 Also in this case, at the bottom, there is fear of abandonment.

 And this is where the reprogramming happens, which is the third step to create.

 Leave a Reply